Skip to main content

 Wawona Hotel: The Verdict

 If you're planning time in Yosemite's southern corridor and want to stay somewhere with genuine historical character rather than a generic park lodge, Wawona Hotel earns its place on the shortlist.
-It has been receiving guests since 1879, making it one of the oldest resort hotels in California's national park system — a credential that shapes everything from the architecture to the pace of the place.
+It has been receiving guests since 1879, making it one of the oldest resort hotels in California's national park system; a credential that shapes everything from the architecture to the pace of the place.
 Rates here sit below what you'd pay at the Ahwahnee in Yosemite Valley, which makes it a sensible choice if you want access to the park without the premium pricing of the Valley's flagship property.

 What to Expect

 The atmosphere at Wawona is deliberately unhurried.
-The energy is closer to a Victorian-era retreat than a modern resort: wide verandas, a nine-hole golf course, and a swimming pool that draws families and return visitors alike.
-The sound profile here is ambient and quiet — birdsong, wind through the pines, the occasional screen door, rather than the busier hum of Valley properties.
-If you've stayed once and found the Valley too congested, Wawona is the logical next step: fewer crowds, a slower tempo, and a location that puts you within reach of the Mariposa Grove of Giant Sequoias.
+The energy is closer to a Victorian-era retreat than a modern resort: wide verandas, a nine-hole golf course, a swimming pool that draws families and return visitors alike.
+The sound profile here is ambient and quiet; birdsong, wind through the pines, the occasional screen door, rather than the busier hum of Valley properties.
+If you've stayed once and found the Valley too congested, Wawona is the logical next step: fewer crowds, a slower tempo, a location that puts you within reach of the Mariposa Grove of Giant Sequoias.

 The human element at Wawona tends toward the characterful rather than the polished.
 Staff here have historically been described as genuinely knowledgeable about the park, the kind of practical guidance on trail conditions and sequoia grove timing that a concierge at a city hotel simply can't replicate.
 Don't expect the service precision of Hotel Bel-Air in Los Angeles or Aman New York in New York City, but do expect staff who can tell you when the meadow light is leading for photography and which sequoias are worth the detour.